buffer8848/glesbox/README.md

   GBL(Opengles Box Library for native GUI on windows, linux, android, iOS etc)

   GBL is not a render engine, just a simple EGL wrapper for quickly integrating opengles code on multi-platform without no opengl env.

+  We use it in our VR & AR products.

 ## keywords
  - support online render(render in screen directly) and offline render(render on texture and output into an image)